segmentio/segment-docs/src/connections/destinations/catalog/actions-linkedin-conversions/index.md

   - `LINKEDIN_FIRST_PARTY_ADS_TRACKING_UUID`
   - `ACXIOM_ID`
   - `ORACLE_MOAT_ID`
-- `conversionHappenedAt` must be a valid timestamp (milliseconds since epoch) and must have happened in the past 90 days
+- `conversionHappenedAt` must be a valid epoch timestamp (milliseconds since epoch) and must have happened in the past 90 days.
+Segment additionally accepts [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) formatted timestamp, and converts it to valid epoch timestamp value.

 Any deviations from this specification might lead to failed inputs.

+### Why LinkedIn still shows "no integration data" after I successfully sent the data?
+LinkdedIn won't reject events due to the lack ofcurrency and amount data, but they will not correctly recogonize the events you sent via Segment.
+Please ensure your payload has the data or try "Validate" for other undocumented errors.